Meg Cichon, Associate Editor, RenewableEnergyWorld.com

 December 20, 2011 | 5 Comments

-The concept of the smart grid continues to mystify both utilities and consumers alike.
+New Hampshire, USA -- The concept of the smart grid continues to mystify both utilities and consumers alike.
 Is it cost-effective?
 What is the best method for deployment?
 Is the public ready for it?
 Do we actually need it?

 J.D.
 Power and Associates recently released its "2011 Smart Energy Consumer Behavioral Segmentation Study," which analyzes consumer knowledge and behaviors related to energy efficiency and smart grid initiatives.
 The study breaks down consumers into different segments, ranging from "innovator," customers who will significantly invest out-of-pocket for environmental and financial benefits, to "indifferent," those who are not likely to change their energy habits at all.